 Things to Do in Jerusalem in the New City

-The New City of Jerusalem (West Jerusalem) is easily navigable, with plenty of quaint suburbs to wander within and a city centre that’s full of life.
-My base was the fun and bustling traveller hub of the Abraham Hostel located right in the heart of town next to the Davidka Square stop of the Jerusalem Light Rail (tram).
-It meant being able to stay in the modern side of the city while being in easy walking distance to the Old City for the perfect sightseeing combination.
+The New City of Jerusalem (West Jerusalem) is easily navigable, with plenty of small suburbs to wander and a city centre full of life.
+My base was the bustling traveller hub of the Abraham Hostel, located right in the heart of town next to the Davidka Square stop of the Jerusalem Light Rail (tram).
+It meant staying in the city’s modern side while being within easy walking distance to the Old City for the perfect sightseeing combination.

-What to see in Jerusalem is very much dependent on your interests, whether that be more about visiting historic sites or indulging in the culinary food scene.
-So while the catalogue of activities in new Jerusalem includes a bar crawl, cooking class and Friday night Shabbat dinner that is showcasing a vibrant side for travellers and locals alike, I put together this list of local spots and neighbourhoods for those wanting to uncover more of daily life in the city’s modern fringes.
+What to see in Jerusalem depends on your interests, whether visiting historic sites or indulging in the culinary food scene.
+So, while the catalogue of activities in new Jerusalem includes a bar crawl, cooking class and Friday night Shabbat dinner that is showcasing a vibrant side for travellers and locals alike, I put together this list of local spots and neighbourhoods for those wanting to uncover more of daily life in the city’s modern fringes.

 Shop at Mahaneh Yehuda Market

 You swerve to dodge the trays, the carts and the locals whose hands are full of bags teeming with local produce.
-Your head turns at the sound of every market vendor call, the banter of hasty transaction, and the lure of fresh juice bars and snack shops, before you emerge out into the light and calm of the residential streets that surround it, your purse a few shekels lighter.
+Your head turns at the sound of every market vendor call, the banter of a hasty transaction, and the lure of fresh juice bars and snack shops before you emerge into the light and calm of the residential streets surrounding it, your purse a few shekels lighter.
 It’s no wonder it is one of the main attractions in Jerusalem and a beautiful window into local living.

-At night, the market is an edgy hangout for the cool kids of the city.
-Vendor stalls are turned into seating areas, chairs and tables are laid out and restaurants, pop-up shops and bars come into full force.
-This might well be a place you spend a LOT of time in.
+At night, the market is a hip hangout.
+Vendor stalls are turned into seating areas, chairs and tables are laid out, and restaurants, pop-up shops and bars come into full force.
+This might well be a place you spend a lot of time in.

 Explore the Secular and Orthodox Jewish Jerusalem Neighbourhoods